-Parodius was and excellent game but sadly never made it to the Mega CD.
+Parodius was an excellent game but sadly never made it to the Mega CD.
 Keio Flying Squadron was as close as it could get and is a worthy replacement.
-You play as a girl in bunny suit and high heels as she battles across levels if battleships and dragons.
-This game was so much fun to play and the music and added cut-scenes made it a must buy Mega CD title.
+You play as a girl in a bunny suit and high heels as she battles across levels of battleships and dragons.
+This game was so much fun to play and the music and added cut-scenes made it a must-buy Mega CD title.

 8. Popful Mail (1994)

 Popful Mail was originally created for the PC Engine and bears a lot in common with the later Wonderboy games.
 This action RPG game sees you playing a Mail and a host of other characters as you battle through hordes of enemies and a slew of dragons.
 With excellent English translation and additional voice work it really merges arcade classics with home gaming.